 Obtain SSL certificate .
 Letsencrypt.org offers free HTTPS SSL certificates which are ideal for use with Docker Registry and benhall/nginx-registry-proxy

 The Registry is deployed as a container and accessible via port 5000.
-We define an environment variable called _VIRTUALHOST of the domain for our registry.
 Docker clients will use this domain to access the registry and push/pull images.
 By specifying a domain, a client can access multiple registries.

 Mounting the volume /var/lib/registry is important.
 This is where the Registry will store all of the pushed images.
 Mounting the directory will allow you to restart and upgrade the container in future.